Fullers crashes Govt's EV party with hybrid ferry plan

 "The electric-hybrid ferry project is on track, and we estimate the vessel will be in the water by the end of 2023," the CEO told the Herald this morning.

+Fullers has also hedged its bets by chipping in $500,000 toward the EV Maritime project's R&D costs.
+Fullers will benefit equally from AT's rapid chargers, and Horne emphasised today that the two companies had also collaborated on the proposal.

+"The investment in two electric ferries is a further crucial step in decarbonising Auckland's ferry network.
+Our shovel-ready submission with EV Maritime and Vector was the catalyst for this funding and something that we are proud of.
+We are thrilled to see this collective vision come to fruition providing Tāmaki Makaurau with low carbon transport options," Horne said.

-That won't necessarily cheer Auckland ferry users, who have suffered through a number of breakdowns on boats in Fullers' ageing fleet.
+Auckland ferry users have suffered through a number of breakdowns on boats in Fullers' ageing fleet.

 But in Horne's defence, current ferry operation contracts are now in overtime on top of overtime, with no one willing to commit to major capital spending until all elements of the transition to electrification are made clear.
 The announcement being made today was expected in 2020 before Covid forced a series of delays.

-Note: This story has been updated to reflect a correction from Energy Ministery Megan Woods' office.
-Woods' original statement said AT would both own and operate the EV ferries built by EV Maritime.
-Her office later updated that AT would own the ferries, but that the operation contract was yet to be decided.